vegarringdal/simple-html/README.md

     if (document.body) {
         document.body.innerHTML = '<app-root></app-root>';
     } else {
-        // add a dom loaded event if you dont have it in index.html }
+        // add a dom loaded event if you don't have it in index.html }
 });
 ```